-The Housing Allocations policy governs the way applicants for council housing are assessed and prioritised in terms of their housing need and how houses are allocated.
+The Housing allocation policy (PDF 408KB) governs the way applicants for council housing are assessed and prioritised in terms of their housing need and how houses are allocated.
 Housing need is assessed to determine placing on the waiting list.

-Our first Annual Report to tenants tells you about the council’s Housing Service performance:
+Our annual report to tenants tells you about the council’s Housing Service performance.

 For more information please contact our private housing team on 01467 534853.

-The Below Tolerable Standard policy aims to reduce the number of houses that are below the Tolerable Standard and prevent more houses from falling below this standard.
+The Below Tolerable Standard Housing Policy (PDF 137KB) aims to reduce the number of houses that are below the Tolerable Standard and prevent more houses from falling below this standard.
 It encourages homeowners to repair, maintain and improve their homes through our Scheme of Assistance.

-The Housing Renewal Area policy aims to reduce the number of individual houses that are sub-standard and prevent more houses from becoming sub-standard.
-It encourages homeowners to repair, maintain and improve their homes through the our Scheme of Assistance, so negating the need to designate an Housing Renewal Area.
+The Housing Renewal Area Policy (PDF 168KB) aims to reduce the number of individual houses that are sub-standard and prevent more houses from becoming sub-standard.
+It encourages homeowners to repair, maintain and improve their homes through the Scheme of Assistance, so negating the need to designate a Housing Renewal Area.

 Energy efficiency commitment

-The Aberdeenshire Energy Efficiency Commitment was developed as a point of reference and a basis for improving energy efficiency of our housing stock.
+The Aberdeenshire Energy efficiency commitment (PDF 808KB) was developed as a point of reference and a basis for improving energy efficiency of our housing stock.
 This document demonstrates our commitment to improve energy efficiency of our housing stock and increase awareness of these issues, so far as practical, by 2015 and beyond.

 Estate management policy statement

-The aim of our Estate Management policy is to provide all tenants with an attractive, clean and safe environment in which to live and so help to sustain communities.
+The aim of our Estate management policy (PDF 19KB) is to provide all tenants with an attractive, clean and safe environment in which to live and so help to sustain communities.